Throws an AssertionFailure with the given message if expr is falsy.

 The value to check.

-initMsg: MsgSourceThe message to display if the assertion fails.
+OptionalinitMsg: MsgSourceThe message to display if the assertion fails.

-and throws AssertionFailure if it is not.
+That the value is strictly false and throws AssertionFailure if it is not.

 Asserts that the provided value is frozen and cannot have new properties added to it and its existing properties cannot be removed.
 If the value is not frozen, it throws an AssertionFailure with the given message.